 - Pass Background Check and Fingerprint Search: These must be done even if they have already been done for other purposes.
 Fingerprinting is done in class.

-- Be a minimum age of 21 years of age by the start of classes
+- Be a minimum age of 21 years of age by the SFO Certification Exam

 - Be the holder of a high school diploma or furnish evidence of successful completion of an examination indicating an equivalent achievement.

-- Be free of any physical, emotional or mental condition which might adversely affect the performance of duty as a peace officer as determined through a selection process.
+- Be free of any physical, emotional or mental condition which might adversely affect the performance of duty as a peace officer.

-- If applicant has been convicted of a felony, they will not be accepted into law enforcement training.
+- Applicants who have been convicted of a felony will not be accepted into law enforcement training.